- # 1 - Don't forget to ask for professional help

 It might be tempting to fall for these buys when you’ve been looking for a very long time, but don’t give in to desperation.

-As mentioned above, having a well-thought out plan and strategy will save you in the long run when it comes to buying a house.
+As mentioned above, having a properly thought-out plan and strategy will save you in the long run when it comes to buying a house.

 You need to approach the process with a clear mind and be unwilling to compromise on certain aspects that are important to you.
 Trust the professional that you are working with, understand what the financials indicate in terms of your affordability, and stick to what you have decided.